Record label: Major labels

-Past

-Record labels are often under the control of a corporate umbrella organization called a "music group".
+Major record labels are often under the control of a corporate umbrella organization called a "music group".
 A music group is usually affiliated to an international conglomerate "holding company", which often has non-music divisions as well.
 A music group controls and consists of music-publishing companies, record (sound recording) manufacturers, record distributors, and record labels.
 Record companies (manufacturers, distributors, and labels) may also constitute a "record group" which is, in turn, controlled by a music group.
 The constituent companies in a music group or record group are sometimes marketed as being "divisions" of the group.